August 31, 2017

 Concern then provides funds for the participants to purchase assets they will use to generate income, along with training in how to manage those assets.
 Appolinarie purchased goats and grain.
 She stored the grain and then sold it later when the price went up, earning a profit that she used to buy more goats.
 Over the next 24 months Appolinarie received regular training in how to manage a business, save money, care for livestock, maintain her health and prepare nutritious meals.
 She met regularly with other participants in the program for the training, and once a week a mentor came to review her progress and advise her on next steps.

-In all, Concern spent about $1,500 supporting and training Appolinarie.
+In all, Concern spent about $600-700 supporting and training Appolinarie over two years of programming.
 With this jump start she began to flourish.
 She rented some land to grow grains and vegetables.
 She saved up enough to start building a house on the land she had received as compensation from the government.
 She now resides in a solid cement structure with a roof made of iron sheets.
 She has painted her metal front door and window casements bright green, with the fabric shades inside tied off to let the light stream in.
 Her house has four rooms, including a room in front where she can sit with her guests.
 In back she has cultivated a small vegetable garden and built a mud structure with one room for cooking and another for storing grain.

 Appolinarie’s daughters have stayed in school and continue to do well.
 Her son, however, has acquired some of his mother's obstinacy.
 He refused to go to school after completing the third grade, preferring to assist his mom in her business activities.